dariodev/unsemantic-light/README.md

 Nathan Smith is the creator of original [Unsemantic CSS Framework](http://unsemantic.com)
 **Copyright** &copy; 2015 Nathan Smith

-This is dual-licensed this under MIT and GPL.
+This is dual-licensed under MIT and GPL.

 Basically, you can use the code under whichever license you prefer.